Melanie Smith is presenting three CE courses

-Join us for these events and earn the Obsessive-Compulsive Counseling Certificate (OCDCC)
+Complete these three courses led by Dr. Melanie Smith and earn the Obsessive-Compulsive Counseling Certificate (OCDCC)

-Up to 18 CE hours available for behavioral health clinicians
+18 CE hours available for behavioral health clinicians completing each of the three online self-study courses

 This training program offers a bundle of three courses and the Obsessive-Compulsive Counseling Certificate (OCDCC).

-This comprehensive OCD Training Certificate Program will provide an in-depth examination of the etiological and maintaining factors of OCD.
-As OCD often co-occurs with other mental health conditions, this training will provide training on differential diagnosis, as well as guidance on how to develop comprehensive treatment plans when individuals experience co-morbid OCD, including the use of exposure and response prevention (ERP).
+This comprehensive OCD Training Certificate Program provides an in-depth examination of the etiological and maintaining factors of OCD.
+As OCD often co-occurs with other mental health conditions, this training provides training on differential diagnosis, as well as guidance on how to develop comprehensive treatment plans when individuals experience co-morbid OCD, including the use of exposure and response prevention (ERP).

-Review of current literature and case examples will highlight the treatment challenges including ethical considerations, possible medical complications, recidivism rates, fair treatment projection, and potential long lengths of stay in treatment.
+Review of current literature and case examples highlights the treatment challenges including ethical considerations, possible medical complications, recidivism rates, fair treatment projection, and potential long lengths of stay in treatment.

-Additionally, the adaptations and considerations for provided quality care in a way that is both trauma-informed and culturally sensitive will be emphasized.
-This intensive training certificate will provide clinicians with evidence-based and practical tools to effectively and competently work with individuals with OCD in various treatment settings.
+Additionally, the adaptations and considerations for provided quality care in a way that is both trauma-informed and culturally sensitive is emphasized.
+This intensive training certificate provides clinicians with evidence-based and practical tools to effectively and competently work with individuals with OCD in various treatment settings.

 Earning a certification, credential, or certificate in a specialty validates your knowledge and expertise and demonstrates your commitment to providing high-quality, evidence-based treatment.
 Upon completing the program, you'll receive your Obsessive-Compulsive Counseling Certificate (OCDCC) to be added to your existing credentials.